 - Technique: Spoofed Email

-- Payload: Numerous versions of this attack have been seen across different clients, from different sender emails and originating from different IP addresses.
+Multiple versions of this attack have been seen across different clients, from different sender emails and originating from different IP addresses.
 However, the same payload link was employed by all of these attacks, implying that these were sent by a single attacker that controls the phishing website.

 Because most employees are working from home, a VPN has become a necessity for some work-related tasks.
 Employees will likely be attuned to any alleged updates to their VPN configuration in order to avoid any issues completing work that requires VPN access.

-- Convincing email and landing page: The landing page is hosted on a Microsoft .NET platform.
-The landing page looks identical to the Office 365 login website and since the phishing website is hosted on a Microsoft-owned platform, the webpage certificate is a valid Microsoft certificate.
-However, the URL of this site should not be trusted, and instead, users should only login from their main company affiliated webpage.
+This email attack impersonated the recipients’ company domain and the original landing page looks identical to the Office 365 login website.
+Since the phishing website is hosted on a Microsoft-owned platform, the webpage certificate is a valid Microsoft certificate.
+However, the URL of this site should not be trusted, and instead, users should only log in from their main company-affiliated webpage.